arthur-borisenko/unit_intreactive_platform/README.md

-# unit_intreactive_platform
+# unit_interactive_platform**
-unit intreactive platform for learning without payments and ads.
+unit interactive platform for learning without payments and ads.*
+#*gui based of localstorage.*
+*without localstorage gui not works

+**interactive only answers-check and gui